PROSPECTIVE STUDENTS CURRENT STUDENTS FACULTY/STAFF ALUMNI COMMUNITY

 What is a favorite memory you have from being in RVU?

 My favorite memory thus far from being in RVU is gathering by the glass window to get some sunlight.
 Some of us gather here during our 10-minute breaks between classes.
 We laugh, vent, and talk about almost everything in the world.
 These 10 min breaks help us get through even the most stressful weeks.
-We talk about our weekend plans, food recipes, recent travels, celsius and its impact on our grades, and how Minnesota names its snow plows.
+We talk about our weekend plans, food recipes, recent travels, Celsius and its impact on our grades, and how Minnesota names its snow plows.
 The common theme here is that we take a fun study break.

 What advice do you have for prospective students?